NoVa dining groups carve out market share in popular food scene

 With Scott Parker, Jason Fisher, Ryan DeMagistris, Nick Cordero and Mike Cordero at is helm, the MacNac Hospitality Group has made a name for itself in Northern Virginia for its diverse offerings and consistent growth.
 A-town Bar and Grill, which MacNac opened in 2012, has become a staple of Arlington’s bar scene.
 It is well known as a lively feature of Arlington’s nightlife.
 In 2016, MacNac opened two more restaurants in Arlington; Mexican-inspired cantina Don Tito, and upscale bourbon bar and restaurant Barley Mac, in partnership with Jonathan Rennich, which offers more than 50 selections of bourbon.

-Barley Mac, which the Eatery Pulse TV News Network has previously reported on, has drawn considerable attention for its diverse bourbon offerings and creative cocktails.
+Barley Mac, which the Eatery Pulse Network has previously reported on, has drawn considerable attention for its diverse bourbon offerings and creative cocktails.
 In addition to more than 50 bourbons, Barley Mac also puts forward an Italian-American comfort food menu that puts a twist on familiar dishes.
 The brunch menu, for example, includes breakfast gnocchi and breakfast pizza.

 MacNac also operates The G.O.A.T.
 (Greatest Of All Time), which it launched with Ramesh Chopra, according to Arlington Magazine, in Arlington and Don Taco in Alexandria.
 The former is a massive 350 seat sports bar that has had considerable success.
 The G.O.A.T, which MacNac opened in 2017, provides classic American comfort food options and entertainment to Arlington sports fans.